heisdanielade/demo-airline-reservation/README.md

 ## 📄 Application Description

 This project is a **JavaFX-based mini-CRUD** application connected to a **MariaDB-backed** Airline Reservation System database.
-Its purpose is to simulate the core operations of an airline, S
+Its purpose is to simulate the core operations of an airline, such as:

 - Managing flight data (Create, Read, Update, Delete)
 - Viewing operational summary reports generated from complex SQL views